shareed/Winter2023-Portfolio/README.md

 - THE MOBILE NAVIGATION DOES NOT CLOSE WHEN MENU ITEM IS CLICKED
 - change github link
 - add media queries for landscape
+- add button to about me section
+- change skills to about me